Boilerplate Clauses Examples: Everything You Need to Know

 - Jurisdiction clauses determine the country or state where legal action regarding the contract filing occurs.
 Parties can submit to an exclusive or non-exclusive choice of jurisdiction.
 Only the selected courts can hear an appeal from either party about the contract dispute.
 The jurisdiction can hear an appeal from this dispute unless the jurisdiction itself decides that it is not a relevant governing entity.
 Non-exclusive jurisdiction choices are most often beneficial to both parties unless there is a specific reason for electing an "exclusive" jurisdiction for the contract.
 This is because, at the time when a legal dispute occurs, one party might find it more beneficial to choose a different jurisdiction than the one listed.

 If you need help with finding relevant boilerplate clauses examples for your contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.